xavrb/Py-Tex-automation-example/README.md

 ```

 ## Configure
 On /src/config-tex2bc.bcf you can configure your name, title, address, mail and phone.
-As well as the number of cards you need.
+As well as the number of pages (10 cards per page) you need.

 ```
 %Name: John